PriyanshuVijay1402/Independentkids/README.md

 - DELETE `/api/users/:id` - Delete user

 ## Development

-The project uses `concurrently` to run both the MongoDB service and the Node.js server in development mode.
+Use `ollama serve` to start ollama, note that llama3.2:3b model will be needed Use `sudo service mongodb start` to start MongoDB
 Use `npm run dev` to start both services simultaneously.